MDAStanford/Cyber-Security-Project-1/README.md

-What does Filebeat watch for?* - FileBeat monitors changes to the log files.
+What does Filebeat watch for?

+FileBeat monitors changes to the log files.

-What does Metricbeat record?* MetricBeat analyzes metrics and statistics of the file data.
+What does Metricbeat record?

+MetricBeat analyzes metrics and statistics of the file data.